We are surprised how close canton Uri is from our home near Zurich. After a 45-minute drive, we reach the Schöllenen Gorge and the Devil's Bridge.

 An alpine chalet with Scandinavian design

 Our room type is a “One Bedroom Residence”, which definitely deserves the name.
-This studio apartment features a kitchen, a living room with a guest toilet and a bedroom with a master bath.
-We are only here for a weekend, but we could just as easily imagine to stay for a couple of weeks!
+This studio apartment features a kitchen, a living room with a guest toilet, and a bedroom with a master bath.
+We are only here for a weekend, but we could just as easily imagine staying for a couple of weeks!

 The materials are of high quality - the kinds of structures and textures we are used to from five-star hotels.
 Take the wooden elements, such as the floor or the doors: they are a warm reminder that we are nestled amid the Swiss Alps.

 Powder to spare at the SkiArena Andermatt Sedrun

 The next morning, I am the first to draw the curtains of our floor-to-ceiling windows.
 I go straight back to bed from where I gaze at a Winter Wonderland.
 The cable cars are already operating, taking skiers from Andermatt straight to the slopes.

 Andermatt offers two options for skiing.
 There are the steep black runs at Gemsstock, or the expansive blue/red slopes connecting Gütsch and Sedrun.
 Due to the different cable car stations, it would not be practical to ski both regions in one day.
 We opt for Gütsch, which seems sunnier and more adequate for our skills.